 “What do you want to sing?”

-Ellie’s fingers touched the yellow lyric page hidden in her apron.
+Ellie touched the lyric page inside her apron.

-Then she looked him straight in the eye and said:
+Then she looked him in the eye and said:

 “Please, sir… my mama wrote this one.”